iron-fish/website/docs/onboarding/installation.md

 ## Using Docker

-Pull down the docker image from the github registry, and mount the node's data directory into your home directory, and run the node.
+Run the Docker image from the Github registry, mounting the node's data directory into your home directory and using the host network.
 ```sh
 docker run --rm --tty --interactive --network host --volume $HOME/.ironfish:/root/.ironfish ghcr.io/iron-fish/ironfish:latest
 ```

-Now check the status of your node using ICP.
+Now check the status of your node using IPC.
 ```sh
 docker run --rm --tty --interactive --network host --volume $HOME/.ironfish:/root/.ironfish ghcr.io/iron-fish/ironfish:latest status -f
 ```

 __Note:__ Network host is needed for 2 docker containers to connet over IPC.
-__Note:__ You can also use the CLI / RPC layer over TCP as well by starting your node with `--rpc.tcp` which connects using the default port 8020.
+__Note:__ You can also use the RPC layer over TCP by starting your node with `--rpc.tcp`, which connects over the default port 8020.

 ## From source